substantic/rain/docs/guide/user.rst

 * **write** - creates a fresh copy of data objects is created on filesystem that can be freely modified.
 Changes of the file is *not* propagated back to data object.
-* **link** - symlink to the internal storage of worker.
+* **link** - symlink to the internal storage of governor.
 The user can only read this data.
-This method may silently fall back to 'write' when worker has no file system representation of the object.
+This method may silently fall back to 'write' when governor has no file system representation of the object.

 Task :func:`tasks.execute` maps files by **link** method.
 It can be changed by